UNLV Policies for all Students

 Registration and Grading Policies

 Auditing a course allows a student to continue attending the lectures and/or laboratories and discussion sessions associated with the course, but the student will not earn a grade for any component of the course.
-Students who audit a course receive the same educational experience as students taking the course for a grade, but will be excused from exams, assessments, and other evaluative measures that serve the primary purpose of assigning a grade.
+A student who audits a course may receive the same educational experience as students taking the course for a grade but will be excused from exams, assessments, and other evaluative measures that serve the primary purpose of assigning a grade.
+A student may change from credit-earning to audit until the last day to drop or withdraw for the semester, as published in the academic calendar.
+Additionally, a student may change from audit to credit-earning up to and including the end of the fifth business day of the semester.
+A student should use their MyUNLV to opt for either audit or credit.
+As with any enrollment change, it is recommended that students consult with the Office of Financial Aid & Scholarships for any implications that may be a result of changing from credit-earning to audit.

 The University requires that final exams given at the end of a course occur on the date and at the time specified in the Final Exam schedule.
 The general schedule is typically available at the start of the semester, and the classroom locations are available approximately one month before the end of the semester.
-For the Summer semester, it is left to the discretion of the instructor to administer the Final Exam during already scheduled course times and classroom locations, to be no later than the final scheduled date for the course.
-See the Final Exam Schedule.
+To ensure students have the proper time to prepare for final examinations, the week before final exams shall be designated as a study week, in which classes will meet as scheduled but during which instructors are encouraged to refrain from introducing new concepts or giving major tests (e.g., hour-long, sit-down, written exams).
+This policy does not affect such assignments as laboratory finals; performance exams (as in juries, theatre, music, dance, etc.); short quizzes; term papers; final reports; and similar activities.

 Any student missing class, quizzes, examinations, or any other class or laboratory work because of observance of religious holidays will be given an opportunity during that semester to make up the missed work.
 The make-up opportunity will apply to the religious holiday absence only.
-It is the responsibility of the student to notify the instructor within the first 7 calendar days of the course for Summer courses, and of their intention to participate in religious holidays which do not fall on state holidays or periods of class recess.
+It is the responsibility of the student to notify the instructor of their intention to participate in religious holidays which do not fall on state holidays or periods of class recess within the first 7 calendar days of the course.
 For additional information, please visit the Missed Classwork policy, under Registration Policies, on the Academic Policies webpage.

 In accordance with the policy approved by the Faculty Senate regarding missed class time and assignments, students who represent UNLV in any official extracurricular activity will also have the opportunity to make up assignments, provided that the student submits official written notification to the instructor no less than one week prior to the missed class(es).